MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/faqs.md

 ### Q: Can I use Excel on my Mac?

 **A:** No. macOS isn't supported.
-Excel must be installed on the same computer where Visual Studio or Team Explorer are installed.
-These applications require Windows.
+Even if you've installed Visual Studio for Mac, connection to Azure DevOps from Excel or other Office client isn't supported.

 ### Q: Can I open a query in Excel from the web portal?